Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 By contrast, you stand up for yourself when you love yourself enough.
 You establish boundaries that protect your peace, connection, and meaning.

-The Remedy #3:
+Personal Power Remedy #3:

 Choose one part of your life where you want to stand up for yourself.
-It could be speaking at the grocery store when someone cuts in front of you, calling out your neighbor for being noisy late at night or permitting yourself to say no when you don’t want to do something.
+It could be speaking at the grocery store when someone cuts in front of you, calling out your neighbor for being noisy late at night, or permitting yourself to say no when you don’t want to do something.

 Sign #4: You Don’t Get Enough Sleep